arademaker/FreeLing-User-Manual/docs/modules/ner.md

-# Named Entity Recognition Module {#named-entity-recognition-module}
+# Named Entity Recognition Module

 There are two different modules able to perform NE recognition.
 They can be instantiated directly, or via a wrapper that will create the right module depending on the configuration file.